Thabiobi/Thabiobi/README.md

 ### 🌱 What am I currently learning?

-I am working on completing the Google Analytics course through Courseara.
+I am working on completing the Machine Learning course through Coursera.
 I will also begin my MSc in Data Science & FinTech in September!

 ---